babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 optimization.
 The cycle guard still uses `realpathSync` per directory under `:follow-links`.

+## stat and stat-ns are kept as two helpers - accepted

+`stat` and `stat-ns` differ only by passing `#js {:bigint true}`.
+Merging them into one helper with a flag has been proposed repeatedly.
+It is not done: the clean single-body version needs a leading `& [opts]` that defaults to `null`, and `statSync(path, null)` throws (Node reads `options.bigint` off null).
+The safe alternatives either keep the `if nofollow-links` branch duplicated across arities anyway, or switch to method-via-property interop (`(.-lstatSync node-fs)`) which is uglier than the two small fns.
+The six-line duplication is the most readable option.

 ## Consequences

 - These items are settled.
 New reviews should consult this ADR before flagging